UoM-ResPlat-DevOps/SpartanGPUCourse/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 1: GPUs on Spartan
-* Spartan has a number of GPU partitions on Spartan; only a few for general use (gpu), many for projects that are recipients of LE170100200 grant (gpgpu partitions), plus additional departmental purchases.
+* Spartan has a number of GPU partitions on Spartan for projects that are recipients of LE170100200 grant, plus additional departmental purchases.
-* The general gpu partition includes four Nvidia K80 GPUs per node, while the newer gpgpu partition includes four Nvidia P100 GPUs per node.
+* The general gpgpu partition includes four Nvidia P100 GPUs per node; some specialist partitions have V100s (e.g., deeplearn).
+* Check a node with `nvidia-smi`.
 -- *Slide End* --

 -- *Slide* --
 ### Part 1: GPGPU Partition on Spartan
 * GPGPU partitions are across multiple universities with allocations in proportion to funding.
-* Theoretical maximum performance of around 900 teraflops.
+* Theoretical maximum performance of 900+ teraflops.
 -- *Slide End* --

 -- *Slide* --